fulcrumgenomics/fqtk/README.md

 default).
 Similarly, the sample barcode bases from the given read will be placed in the `BC` tag.

 Metadata about the samples should be given as a headered metadata TSV file with at least the following two columns present:

 1. `sample_id` - the id of the sample or library.
 2. `barcode` - the expected barcode sequence associated with the `sample_id`.

 For reads containing multiple barcodes (such as dual-indexed reads), all barcodes should be concatenated together in the order they are read and stored in the `barcode` field.

+IUPAC bases are supported in the (expected) `barcode` column.
+An observed IUPAC base must be at least as specific as the corresponding base in the expected sample barcode.
+E.g. If the observed base is an N, it will only match expected sample barcrods with an N.  And if the observed base is an R, it will match R, V, D, and N, since the latter IUPAC codes allow both A and G (R/V/D/N are a superset of the bases compare to R).

 The read structures will be used to extract the observed sample barcode, template bases, and molecular identifiers from each read.
 The observed sample barcode will be matched to the